Yes, Hong Kong has its fair share of seasonal foliage, if you know where to find it! For autumn leaves and cherry blossom, here’s where to go…

-You don’t have to travel to Japan or Korea to see sakura trees — that’s right, there are a few seasonal spots in Hong Kong to see cherry blossoms!
-From Hong Kong International Airport’s Cherry Blossom Garden in Chek Lap Kok to the outlying island of Cheung Chau, Tai Po’s Waterfront Park, the Velodrome Park in Tsueng Kwan O and even Quarry Bay on Hong Kong Island, these are the best cherry blossoms gardens in Hong Kong.
+You don’t have to travel to Japan or Korea to see sakura trees and autumn leaves — that’s right, there are a few seasonal spots in Hong Kong!
+Cherry blossoms are scattered anywhere from Hong Kong International Airport’s Cherry Blossom Garden in Chek Lap Kok to the outlying island of Cheung Chau, and even Quarry Bay on Hong Kong Island.
+Whereas pretty autumn leaves are mostly spotted around The New Territories.
+Below, we’ve listed out exactly where to go to spot cherry blossoms and autumn leaves in Hong Kong to enjoy some seasonal foliage.

 Read More: The Best Things To Do In Hong Kong This Month